ajagnanan/openshift-elasticsearch/README.md

 OpenShift Elasticsearch Cartridge
 =================================
 This cartridge provides an Elasticsearch cluster as a standalone application with a Kibana 4.0 dashboard.
-Kibana is served on the root `/` and Elasticsearch on `/elasticsearch`
+Kibana is served on the root `/` and Elasticsearch on `/elasticsearch`.
+A health check url is also configured and is on `/health`.

 To create your Elasticsearch app, run: